 07 May Too much cement used cause bone loss around dental implants

 Getting dental implants is one of the practical and reliable means of replacing your lost teeth.
-However, it is important to be aware of certain issues that can affect not only your comfort and satisfaction from getting implants, but also the success of the entire procedure.
-With this in mind, it may help to look into one of the concerns linked with this process, which is the presence of too much cement and how it can result to bone loss around the implants.
+However, it is important to be aware of certain issues that can affect not only your comfort and satisfaction from getting implants.
+Also affect the success of the entire procedure.
+With this in mind, it may help to look into one of the concerns linked with this process.
+This is the presence of too much cement and how it can result in bone loss around the implants.

 While dentists make use of various types of bonding agents and cements for implants, this does not prevent the issue of the cement getting too thin over time.
 When this occurs, it should never take long before the cement slips below the gum pocket.
 Only an experienced dental professional has a deep understanding of this scenario, and he will perform all the right techniques to prevent this from happening.
 Thus, the cement type or brand will not spare you from this problem, but the dentist’s technique.
 Among these effective and proven methods include dental implant analog cementation, retraction and aluminum oxide blasting.

 The way to know if is too much cement on your implant is when you experience pain, bleeding ,receding gums…

 In the case of dental implants in Hungary the professionals always recommend to pay attention for the signs.
 You should understand that being unable to resolve this problem immediately can eventually lead to permanent bone loss.
 In most instances, gums do not grow back and there are only rare situations when your dentist can graft the bone back.

 It is worth noting, though, that there are some issues that can arise when less cement is used.
 One of the common problem is your dental bridge or crown may soon come out.
 However, this can be fixed right away, but losing your gum or bone is hardly an easy problem to resolve.
 Considering this fact, performing effective techniques to prevent bone loss due to excess cement can ensure you of a successful dental implantation process.